Pujakumari1511/ecommerce/README.md

 ``npm install @google/genai``

 ## AI featured used
-function calling (which translate the user's search query in natural language into structured filter criteria)
+function calling (which translate the user's search query in natural language into structured filter criteria).
+This is done in the file [gemini.js](https://github.com/Pujakumari1511/ecommerce/blob/main/api/utils/gemini.js)

 ## Set up
 generate google api key from google AI studio and save it in .env file with the key GEMINI_API_KEY